gogins/csound-extended/README.md

 software may be installed in the following ways:

 1. WARNING!
-Although this repository builds a Debian package, it is NOT yet suitable for installation, thus it is NOT RELEASED.
+Although this repository builds a Debian package, it is NOT yet suitable for inclusion in Debian.
 The package is a work in progress.
-Currently, although the package file builds, it does not pass lintian, and may conflict with Csound packages.
-The default installation prefix is `/usr`.
-In the future, csound-extended, probably in the form of component packages, may be submitted to the Debian archive.
+YOU ARE ADVISED TO INSTALL LOCALLY, i.e. with `dpkg --instdir=/usr/local <csound-extended.deb>` or `dpkg --instdir=~/ <csound-extended.deb>`.
+Currently, although the package files build, they do not pass lintian, and may conflict with external Csound packages.
+In the future, csound-extended packages may be submitted to the Debian archive.

-2. Download and install the local binary archive released from this repository.
+2. Download and install the local binary archives released from this repository.
 You can either install this in your home directory, and configure it for running by adding the `bin` directory to your `ld.so.conf`, or copy the entire contents of the archive to